 Green whole leaf is the preferred kind.

 I’ve tried different brands and have found one that doesn’t leave a strange after taste.
-This is the brand of stevia we have in our house, which you can see below.
+This is the brand of stevia we have in our house.

 These statements have not been approved by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.